jwnfld3/enterprise-identity-incident-investigation/incidents/incident-008-identity-account-compromise.md

 Initial investigation indicated that an attacker likely obtained valid user credentials and attempted to gain access to enterprise cloud services including Microsoft 365.

+The activity was escalated to the Security Operations Center for investigation and containment.

 ---

 ## Detection